The page covers:

 (left) Palazzo Cesi; (right - above) 1872 plaque celebrating Prince Federico Cesi and his friendship with Galileo Galilei; (right - below) coat of arms of the Cesi-Salviati

 In the period 1560-1630 the Cesi were one of the wealthiest families of Rome.
 They had extensive possessions in Umbria.
 Members of the family built the fašade of S. Maria in Vallicella and S. Caterina dei Funari and embellished Todi; Prince Federico II Cesi founded Accademia dei Lincei and protected Galileo Galilei; he married Isabella Salviati and added to the heraldic symbol of the Cesi (a tree on a mountain) the stripes of the Salviati.
-The Cesi had a larger palace in Borgo and a suburban villa outside Porta del Popolo.
+The Cesi had a larger palace in Borgo and another one near Porta Cavalleggeri which housed their collection of antiquities.

 (left) Larger courtyard; (right) a window inside the smaller courtyard